 How to Stop Impulse Buying: 12 Ways to Quit Mindless Shopping

-It all adds up — your morning Starbucks pick-me-up ($6), the stylish bag you saw and just had to have during your Target grocery run ($30), the cookies you bought from the Girl Scouts in the entryway — it’s a good cause, right? ($5), and the Chipotle you decided to grab on the way home because you’re too tired to cook ($9).
+Impulse buys add up — your morning $6 Starbucks pick-me-up, the stylish $30 bag you saw and just had to have during your Target grocery run, the $5 cookies you bought from the Girl Scouts — it’s a good cause, right? — and the $12 you spent at Chipotle when you decided to grab a burrito on the way home because you’re too tired to cook.

-Before you know it, you’ve spent $50 over the course of the day on impulse buys.
+Before you know it, you’ve spent more than $50 over the course of the day on impulse buys.
 It happens to the best of us.

 No matter your trigger, it’s important to become more conscious of your spending habits.
 Imagine how much better off your finances would be if you saved every penny you mindlessly spent on stuff you don’t really need.